markusewalker/Rancher-Goodies/install/terraform/single-node/README.md

 # Install Rancher - Terraform

 ### Description
 Installing Rancher using Terraform.
-Currently, AWS is the provider used in order to do this.
+Currently, AWS and Linode are the providers to choose from.

 ### Getting Started
 Assuming that `terraform` is already installed on the client machine, follow the following steps: